open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/spring-web-3.1/README.md

 # Manual Instrumentation for Spring-Web

-Provides OpenTelemetry tracing for spring-web RestController by leveraging spring-web [filters](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/filter/OncePerRequestFilter.html).
+Provides OpenTelemetry tracing for spring-web RestControllers by leveraging spring-web [filters](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/filter).

 ## Quickstart

-### Add the dependencies to your project.
+### Add these dependencies to your project.

 Replace `SPRING_VERSION` with the version of spring you're using.
 `Minimum version: 3.1`